Skip to main content

 Polar Program

 The FCT Polar Program has been run and funded by the Foundation for Science and Technology since 2011.
-Its mission is to promote and support the development of excellent Portuguese polar science and thus contribute to improving our understanding of how the planet works and, in particular, responds to human pressures and the ability to predict potential effects for the future.
+Its mission is to promote and support the development of Portuguese polar science of excellence and, in this way, contribute to improving our understanding of how the planet works and, in particular, respond to human pressures and the ability to predict potential effects for the future.

-The Polar Program is responsible for monitoring national research in the polar regions, promoting the expansion of the national polar scientific community and the consolidation of its activities, as well as framing the country's participation in treaties, protocols and other international cooperation instruments in this area, These activities are carried out in close collaboration with its Scientific Advisors and the Portuguese Polar Program Coordination Committee (PROPOLAR), a partner program coordinated by five national research institutes whose mission is to promote research in polar science, facilitate international cooperation and operationalize polar logistics, enabling scientists to access the polar regions.
+The Polar Program is responsible for monitoring national research in the polar regions, promoting the expansion of the national polar scientific community and consolidating its activities, as well as framing the country's participation in treaties, protocols, and other instruments of international cooperation in this area.
+It carries out these activities in close collaboration with its Scientific Advisors and the Coordination Committee of the Portuguese Polar Program (PROPOLAR), a partner program coordinated by five national research institutes whose mission is to promote research in polar science, facilitate international cooperation, and operationalize polar logistics, enabling scientists to access the polar regions.

 History

-In December 2011, the FCT created the Polar Office (GP) as a support and monitoring structure for Portuguese polar research activities.
+In December 2011, the Polar Office (GP) was created at FCT as a support and monitoring structure for Portuguese polar research activities.

-This Cabinet resulted from the convergence of the following set of factors:
+This Office was the result of the convergence of the following set of factors:

-1. The success of Portugal's first participation in the 3rd International Polar Year (March 2007 to March 2009), an event attended by around 50,000 scientists from more than 60 countries and in which FCT supported the activities of Portuguese researchers through the PROPOLAR project - Portuguese Polar Program.
+1. The success of Portugal's first participation in the 3rd International Polar Year (March 2007 to March 2009), an event that brought together around 50,000 scientists from more than 60 countries and in which the FCT supported the activities of Portuguese researchers through the PROPOLAR project – Portuguese Polar Program.

-2. Portugal joined the Scientific Committee on Antactic Research (SCAR) in 2006 and the European Polar Board (EPB) in 2008.
+2. Portugal's accession to the Scientific Committee on Antarctic Research (SCAR) in 2006 and to the European Polar Board (EPB) in 2008.

 3. The signing of a Memorandum of Understanding between Portugal and Spain in January 2009 for joint participation in polar research.

-4. Portugal's accession to the Antarctic Treaty in January 2010 - despite being a Non-Consultative Party to this international legal instrument, Portugal has since assumed responsibility for contributing to the development of scientific knowledge through international cooperation in Antarctic research.
+4. Portugal's accession to the Antarctic Treaty in January 2010 – despite being a non-consultative party to this international legal instrument, Portugal has, since that date, assumed responsibilities in contributing to the development of scientific knowledge through international cooperation in research carried out in Antarctica.

-5. The needs raised by the evolution of polar research carried out by the national scientific community, namely the high capital involved in cutting-edge technologies and complex infrastructures and logistics.
+5. The needs raised by the evolution of polar research carried out by the national scientific community, namely the high capital involved in cutting-edge technologies and complex infrastructure and logistics.

-6. Recognition of the growing efforts of the Portuguese scientific community in the study and dissemination of polar regions.
+6. Recognition of the growing efforts of the Portuguese scientific community in studying the polar regions and disseminating their findings.

-In October 2016, the Polar Office was abolished to make way for the National Polar Program to continue contributing to improving our understanding of the climate system and ecosystems.
+In October 2016, the Polar Office was dissolved to make way for the National Polar Program to continue contributing to improving our understanding of the climate system and ecosystems.

 Objectives of the Polar Program

-• Establish a link between the FCT and the national scientific community interested in polar themes.
+• Establish a link between FCT and the national scientific community interested in polar issues.

-• Promote, support and boost the development and internationalization of the Portuguese Polar Sciences, through the following actions:
+• Promote, support, and stimulate the development and internationalization of Portuguese Polar Sciences through the following actions:

-1. Support for annual polar campaigns, in particular by opening Calls for support for research projects at the poles (Arctic and Antarctic).
+1. Support for annual polar campaigns, namely through Calls proposals to support research projects in the polar regions (Arctic and Antarctic).

-2. Support for conferences, workshops and other dissemination and communication activities on Portuguese polar research.
+2. Support for conferences, workshops, and other activities to disseminate and communicate information about Portuguese polar research.

-3. Strengthening national and international cooperation by signing treaties, protocols, memorandums of understanding and other instruments in the area of polar research.
+3. Strengthening national and international collaborations through the signing of treaties, protocols, memoranda of understanding, and other instruments in the field of polar research.

-4. Definition and implementation of the rules and practices necessary to comply with the duties and obligations arising from the signing of treaties, protocols and other international cooperation instruments, in particular those arising from the signing of the Antarctic Treaty and the Madrid Protocol (Environmental Protection Protocol of the Antarctic Treaty).
+4. Definition and implementation of standards and practices necessary for the fulfillment of duties and obligations arising from the signing of treaties, protocols, and other international cooperation instruments, namely those arising from the signing of the Antarctic Treaty and the Madrid Protocol (Environmental Protection Protocol to the Antarctic Treaty).

-5. Support for the construction and maintenance of a national polar database and its forwarding to the Antarctic Master Directory, within the framework of the Antarctic Treaty Consultative System.
+5. Support for the construction and maintenance of a national polar database and its referral to the Antarctic Master Directory, within the framework of the Antarctic Treaty Consultative System.

-6. Support for the creation and maintenance of a polar information library, comprising a library, a map library and a photo library.
+6. Support for the creation and maintenance of a polar information center, integrating a library, a map library, and a photo library.

-7. Proposing and fostering partnerships between research institutions and companies in order to promote the transfer of technology and the economic valorization of knowledge.
+7. Proposal and promotion of partnerships between research institutions and companies in order to promote technology transfer and the economic valorization of knowledge.

-• Ensure liaison between sectoral ministries (ME, MNE, MAE) and other relevant public and private institutions (e.g. Agência Portuguesa do Ambiente, Agência Ciência Viva, Instituto Português do Desporto e Juventude) to promote polar sciences and ensure that national scientists are correctly included in international protocols.
+• Ensure liaison between sectoral ministries (Ministry of Education, Ministry of Foreign Affairs, Ministry of Environment) and other relevant public and private institutions (e.g., Portuguese Environment Agency, Agência Ciência Viva, Portuguese Institute of Sport and Youth) to promote polar sciences and ensure the correct framework for national scientists in international protocols.

-• Ensure national representation in the main international scientific and science management organizations.
+• Ensure national representation in key international scientific and polar science management organizations.

-Portugal has sought to play an active role in the most important international organizations and networks associated with polar research and management, such as the following:
+Portugal has sought to play an active role in the most relevant international organizations and networks associated with polar research and management, such as the following:

 • EPB – European Polar Board